 Donors age 70 ½ or older are better off to donate directly from an IRA.
 This is because the income is never reported to begin with and the gift counts towards the required minimum distribution.
 This tax benefit is the same regardless of whether or not the donor is itemizing.

 All gifts to the campaign will be recognized, with the donor’s permission, on a donor wall and in publications as determined by the Campaign Steering Committee and Board of Trustees.

-To encourage everyone to give as generously as they can, we ask that you commit to a gift now that can be paid off over five years.
+To encourage the most generous gifts, we don’t ask that you make a donation right now.
+We ask that you commit to a gift and to giving a portion of that gift each of the next five years, until the Campaign is finished and you’ve made your full donation.
 In essence, a gift can be thought of as having a multi-decade life payable over five years.

-Over the next few months you’ll be invited to parlor meetings and asked to engage in one-on-one conversations with members of the Campaign team.
-We hope you will say yes when we reach out to you.
-We hope that you will embrace the vision of the Campaign and make a gift that is meaningful to you and your family—and a bit of a stretch.
+We hope that you will embrace the vision of the Rav Chesed Campaign and make a gift that is meaningful to you—and a bit of a stretch.
 Most importantly, we seek broad participation and welcome a gift at whatever level is comfortable for you.
-Call the office to request a pledge form or to speak with Executive Director Josh Hanft, 212-865-0600 x209.
+Click here to pledge online, or call the office to request a paper pledge form or to discuss the Campaign at 212-865-0600 x202.